andrewkuhn/andrewkuhn/README.md

-- Hi, I’m @andrewkuhn
+- Hello, my name is Andrew Kuhn.
 - I’m pursuing a career in baseball analytics.
 - Recent employers for analytics positions include the O'Fallon Hoots, Prospect Select Baseball, and Sport Info Solutions
-- I’m currently learning R and Python through DataCamp and SQL in self-education.
+- I’m currently learning R, Python, and SQL through self-education and hands-on experience working for the O'Fallon Hoots.
 - You can reach me via email at andrew.b.kuhn@gmail.com